Posted on: Jun 9, 2022 | 3 Min | Written by: HDFC ERGO Team

 Conclusion

 To prevent cardiovascular diseases, it’s important to consult your healthcare provider for personalised guidance based on your health profile.
 They can assess your risk factors, provide specific recommendations, and help you develop a comprehensive plan.
-If diagnosed with a heart problem requiring open-heart surgery, having a financial backup like critical illness insurance can help you sail through difficult times.
+If diagnosed with a heart problem requiring open-heart surgery, having a financial backup like a health insurance plan can help you sail through difficult times.

 RELATED ARTICLES